 On-Page SEO:

-- Yoast SEO Plugin for WordPress: Helps with on-page SEO by providing features like keyword optimization, meta descriptions, and content analysis.
+• Yoast SEO Plugin for WordPress: This plugin helps with on-page SEO by providing features like keyword optimization, meta descriptions, and content analysis.

-- SEOquake Browser Extension: A freemium alternative for those not on WordPress.
-Offers on-page SEO analysis, including keyword optimization, meta descriptions, and content quality checks.
-Compatible with various web browsers like Chrome and Firefox.
+• SEOquake Browser Extension: This is a freemium alternative for those not on WordPress.
+It offers on-page SEO analysis, including keyword optimization, meta descriptions, and content quality checks.
+It is compatible with various web browsers, such as Chrome and Firefox.

 Off-Page SEO: